gdamore/tcell/README.md

 For example attempts to emit color sequences on VT100 terminals won't result in unintended consequences.

-In legacy Windows mode, _Tcell_ supports 16 colors, bold, dim, and reverse, instead of just termbox's 8 colors with reverse.
-(Note that there is some conflation with bold/dim and colors.)
-Modern Windows 10 can benefit from much richer colors however.

 _Tcell_ maps 16 colors down to 8, for terminals that need it.
 (The upper 8 colors are just brighter versions of the lower 8.)